aiidateam/plumpy/docs/source/index.md

 # Plumpy

-A python workflows library that supports writing Processes with a well defined set of inputs and outputs that can be strung together.
+A python workflows library that supports writing Processes with a well defined set of inputs and outputs that can be chained together and nested.

 {{ rabbitmq }} is used to queue up, control and monitor running processes *via* the {{ kiwipy }} library.